ANierbeck/ioBroker.stromgedacht/README.md

 ## stromgedacht adapter for ioBroker

-Reads the values from Strom Gedacht API.
+Reads the values from Strom Gedacht API provided by „StromGedacht, TransnetBW GmbH“.
 It could be used to check if there is more green energy in the system, so intensive consumers could be used

+## Disclaimer

+The API used by this adapter is provided by „StromGedacht, TransnetBW GmbH“.
+Images of Stromgedacht do belong to „StromGedacht, TransnetBW GmbH“.

 ## Settings